3-2 Combined Plan Program

 The 3-2 Combined Plan Program offers undergraduate students from Columbia College an opportunity to earn both a bachelor of arts degree from Columbia College (CC) and a bachelor of science degree from Columbia Engineering (SEAS) in five years.
 This program is also available to students from affiliate schools.
-As the first dual degree engineering program to be instituted in the United States, Columbia’s Combined Plan Program was the pioneer in its field.
+As one of the first dual degree engineering programs to be instituted in the United States, Columbia’s Combined Plan Program was the pioneer in its field.
 Today it continues that pioneering spirit by leading the way in engineering and applied science discoveries.

 Students apply for the 3-2 Program during their junior year.
 Applications become available online in December.
 Please note that admission is offered for the fall semester only.
 The preferred deadline to submit the application is in mid-February; the Admissions Committee highly recommends that applicants submit their materials by this deadline.
 However, applications will be accepted until mid-March.
 Candidates with completed applications will receive their admissions decision by mid-April.

 Before enrolling in the 3-2 Program, students must:

 • Earn a minimum of 93 CC points

 • Complete the requirements for a CC concentration or major

 • Complete all SEAS pre-engineering courses

 • Complete all prerequisites for a proposed SEAS major

 Students must have an overall and pre-engineering GPA of 3.0 or higher (3.3 for students entering in fall 2011 or later).